nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - GitPosh: Not difficult to install.
 Default configuration is pretty close to my needs.
 See [GitPost Installation](https://github.com/dahlbyk/posh-git#installation) on Dahlbyk's GitHub for details.
 - AutoCRLF in Git Config is confusing.
 Following [this response by Antony Hatchkins on StackOverflow](https://stackoverflow.com/questions/1967370/git-replacing-lf-with-crlf) provides a wealth of information about where to find the settings, how to change them, and _which setting should be used in various circumstances_.
-- The Git Config AutoCRLF setting options are amusing (and confusing in part) because the configuration parameters are boolean 'true' and 'false' _and_ 'input' (non-boolean).
-It just breaks my mind for a few minutes when I see that.
+- The Git Config AutoCRLF setting options are amusing (and confusing in part) because the configuration parameters are boolean 'true' and 'false', _and_ the non-boolean 'input'.
+It just breaks my brain when I see these mixed-type enumerations.

 I still need to confirm my Windows workstation can play nice with: